niraj-gautam/earthquake-safety-agent/README.md

 ### Frontend (Port 5173 or 4173)

-- Web interface for earthquake monitoring and safety information
+- Web interface for the agent

 ## 💻 Development